Get your scarves and gloves ready! Here are some of the top activities and events happening in the UK this December.

 Talk to friends and family and check in on your fellow Cheveners and international students.
 Take care of your health and make time for the things that you love doing outside of studying.

 Try to exercise once a day; it doesn’t need to be anything too strenuous or tiring.
 Getting outside for a walk or visiting a local park can be great for your physical fitness and mental health.
-If you want to be more adventurous you can go out for a run or do a challenge such as Couch to 5K.
-If you’re self-isolating or the weather is bad, you can even exercise at home.
+If the weather is bad, you can even exercise at home.
 There are some great free fitness classes on YouTube for indoor workouts.

 2. Know where to turn in a crisis or emergency